 And once a wild night of partying on the beach is over, it’s time to jump in the ocean and get rid of that hangover.
 Mancora is a great place for beginner surfers who have never been on a board before.
 The continual waves, calm water and warm weather crate the perfect conditions for surfing.

 Is Peru Worth Visiting?

 Yes, Peru is well worth visiting as a backpacker for so many reasons.
 Here are our four top reasons why you should visit Peru:

 - It’s cheap and your money goes a long way.
 In comparison to travelling somewhere like Europe or countries like Brazil and Chile, Peru is much cheaper.

-- The hiking opportunities endless and most treks are easily accessible to beginners
+- The hiking opportunities are endless and most treks are easily accessible to beginners

 - It’s super easy to travel through as you just go in a straight line from Lima down to Arequipa, then you loop round to Cusco.
 Bus companies are cheap and well established but internal flights are also cheap.

 - It’s one of the more popular countries to travel in South America so you get a good number of backpackers which makes your trip more exciting.
 You will never feel isolated and there are lots of hostels, restaurants and tour companies that cater specifically to backpackers.

 For more articles like this on other great countries in South America and why you should visit them, head to the posts below:

 Travelling other countries in South America apart from Peru?
 See how you can cross the border into Bolivia from Cusco to turn your journey into an extended multi-country South America backpacking trip: